emiruz/data-analysis-with-x/joint-regression/README.md

 b  = 100.06270480468355
 ```

-Meanwhile, here are the results for the noisy function:
+Meanwhile, here are the results for 1000 points fitted
+from the noisy function:

 ```
 SSE = 2463477.4443425345,